Driving: Mental skill

 Distractions can compromise a driver's mental skills, as can any altered state of consciousness.
 One study on the subject of mobile phones and driving safety concluded that, after controlling for driving difficulty and time on task, drivers talking on a phone exhibited greater impairment than drivers who were suffering from alcohol intoxication.
-In the US "During daylight hours, approximately 481,000 drivers are using cell phones while driving according to the publication on the National Highway Traffic Safety Association.
-Another survey indicated that music could adversely affect a driver's concentration."
+In the United States, according to the National Highway Traffic Safety Administration, it is estimated that 537,946 drivers used their cell phones while driving during daylight hours as of 2024.
+Another survey indicated that music could adversely affect a driver's concentration.

 Seizure disorders and Alzheimer's disease are among the leading medical causes of mental impairment among drivers in the United States and Europe.
 Whether or not physicians should be allowed, or even required, to report such conditions to state authorities, remains highly controversial.

 Safety

 Safety is always the most important thing.